-If you would prefer to build your experiment in a Notebook, head to Dashboard, and click on the Jupyter Notebooks icon.
+If you would prefer to build your dynamic recommender in a Notebook, head to Dashboard, and click on the Jupyter Notebooks icon.
 From there, navigate to Documentation, Get Started and find “Get Started Experiments”.

 Projects are where you will make, manage and keep track of all of the work linked to the completion of any particular deployment project.

 When you log into the Workbench you will see example projects that have already been created for you in the Dashboard and Projects sections.